Anais is part of the IEU Tech Lab where they are busy creating and implementing a software platform for a city hall in Spain.

-- Which are your favorite courses and why?
+What are your favorite courses and why?

-In one of my courses I had the option to do an assignment on automation, the positive and negative effects as well as its implications on people and society.
+In one of my courses I had the option of doing an assignment on automation—the positive and negative effects as well as its implications on people and society.
 I strongly believe that automation is good for society.
 However, it will lead to a job shift.
 People will need to have a lot of theoretical knowledge while practical skills will be less required.
-Therefore, the education system will have to change to train people accordingly to these upcoming challenges.
+Therefore, the education system will have to change to train people accordingly for these upcoming challenges.

-- Can you share a piece of advice with someone who is planning to study a tech related degree in the future?
+Can you share a piece of advice with someone who is planning to study a tech-related degree in the future?

 **Special thanks to Anais who kindly helped us write this post!